unicode-org/message-format-wg/exploration/function-composition-part-1.md

 But both interpretation 1 and interpretation 2 complicate that.

 Alternative 1: A function returns a "formatted value".
-This matches the simple model, where formatted values are bound to names.
+This matches the formatted value model, where formatted values are bound to names.

 Alternative 2: A function returns a composite value